Contributing to polyview¶

 Coding guidelines¶

 Format docstrings properly, as they are used for documentation generation by Sphinx.
 Make sure to include descriptions of parameters, return values, and any relevant reference.
+References should be included in a “References” section at the end of the docstring, following the format of existing references, and examples should be included in an “Examples” section.

 API of polyview objects¶

+Please ensure that all public methods and attributes of the proposed change follows the API of polyview.
 The API of polyview objects is designed to be consistent with sklearn’s API, which includes methods such as fit, predict, and fit_predict.

 Initialization.
 The initialization of method through __init__ may accept some values that changes the behavior of the method, but should not take as input the data itself.
 The data should be passed to the fit method.
 All parameters passed to the __init__ method should have default values, so that the method can be initialized without any arguments.